 Voodoo Roux (2001) and Voodoo Roux Deux (2002) are outstanding.
 Both are less rooted in dub than the A.D. series, reaching into the soundworlds of techy lounge and slow-motion electro.
 German duo Deep Dive Corp are a stunning find, their tracks featured on both albums.
 "Imagination" sounds like chase music for a movie set in some exotic, futuristic cityscape but without any reliance on obvious hi-tech sounds or effects.
 Also from Deep Dive Corp is "Relaxer", a minimal, floating lounge groove with a subtle psychedelic edge, spiced with voice samples that dip into your consciousness with beguiling lines like "...wave upon wave carried me over, beyond the peripheries of hope and fear".
 Equally stunning are the contributions by X.I.S. and Bjorn Fogelberg on Voodoo Roux Deux, two tracks with their own distinct downtempo takes on the sounds of trance and electro, meshed with lush keys and gliding euphoric strings.

-All up, Waveform's catalogue of some 50 releases to date also includes some brilliant individual artist albums.
-If you enjoy the sounds on any of the above compilations then also check out solo releases by Sounds From The Ground, Loop Guru, Pitch Black, Zero One, Higher Intelligence Agency and Phuture Primitive.
+All up, Waveform's catalogue has some 60 releases to date and includes some brilliant individual artist albums.
+If you enjoy the sounds on any of the above compilations then also check out solo releases by Sounds From The Ground, Loop Guru, Pitch Black, Higher Intelligence Agency and Phuture Primitive.